Kösem Sultan: Assassination

-On the 16th day of Ramadan, the night of 2 September 1651, the Chief Black Eunuch Süleyman Ağa and his armed men, consisting of over 120 armed black and white eunuchs, descended on the palace in support of the sultan, proceeded to Kösem's quarters where they encountered over 300 armed Janissaries and loyal black eunuchs.
+On the 16th day of Ramadan, the night of 2 September 1651, the Chief Black Eunuch Lala Süleyman Agha and his armed men, consisting of over 120 armed black and white eunuchs, descended on the palace in support of the sultan, proceeded to Kösem's quarters where they encountered over 300 armed Janissaries and loyal black eunuchs.
 With Süleyman Ağa's outnumbered forces launching an assault, the opposing party fled.
 Hearing the commotion, Kösem thought the Janissaries had arrived, so she called out from behind the door, "Have they come?"
-Süleyman Ağa replied, “Yes, they have come,” hoping to deceive her.
+Süleyman Ağa replied, "Yes, they have come," hoping to deceive her.
 Kösem, on the other hand, recognised his voice and went mad, stuffing her precious jewels into her pockets and fleeing along the Golden Way and through the Court of the Black Eunuchs to the Dome with Closets, probably hoping to escape from the palace through the Carriage Gate.
 The gate was locked, so she crept into a small cabinet, hoping that Turhan's eunuchs would pass her by and that the Janissaries would come to her rescue.
 When Süleyman Ağa's men stormed into her chamber, they encountered an elderly woman who served as Kösem's buffoon.
 The woman, who was armed with a pistol, pointed at them when they questioned her about Kösem's whereabouts, to which she replied "I am the valide sultan", but Süleyman Ağa cried "It is not she", and pushed her aside.